jseol073/OF-1010-Game/DEVELOPMENT.md

 (4/30)
 Leader board can now be displayed on the left of the window when the user presses the leader board button.
 I used ofTrueTypeFont as the font of the text for the leaderboard which I downloaded on my computer.
 I also fixed a bug which happens when a piece is not at a valid point on the grid but the score is still increased.

+(5/1)
+I added testcases using catch which tests when a row/column gets cleared correctly.
+I also updated the README.md with pictures and description of my game.
+I also added 2 sound effects, one for when a piece gets added and the other for when a row/column is cleared.